 IRS Form 5471 Penalties – What Happens if You Don’t File Form 5471 On Time?

 What Happens if You Don’t File Form 5471 On Time?
 Penalties for the failure to file a Form 5471 can be very steep.
-It’s an important form to file because if you fail to file the form, you can be subject to a substantial penalty of $10,000 or more for each year.
+It’s an important form to file.
+If you fail to file the form, you can be subject to a substantial penalty of $10,000 or more each year.

 Additional penalties of up to $50,000 can apply for instances of continued failure.
 Any person who fails to file or report all of the information required within the time prescribed will be subject to a reduction of 10% of the foreign taxes available for credit.
-Continued cases of failure are also subject to additional reductions.
+Also, continued cases of failure are also subject to additional deductions.

-In addition, criminal penalties may also apply for failure to file the requisite information.
+Also, criminal penalties may apply for failure to file the requisite information.
 If you are directly or indirectly involved in a foreign corporation in any of the ways discussed above, we advise you to contact us to determine if you have any filing obligations.

-The instructions to Form 5471 state that it could take over 32 hours to complete this form.
-The form requires that you supply the IRS with the corporation’s income statement, balance sheet, earnings and profits balances, and data on its loans, operations and other shareholders.
-It also requires information on dividends and managerial payments made to shareholders, officers and directors.
+The 2020 Form 5471 instructions state that it could take over 32 hours to complete this form.
+The form requires that you supply the IRS with the corporation’s income statement, balance sheet, earnings and profits balances, and data on its loans, operations, and other shareholders.
+It also requires information on dividends and managerial payments made to shareholders, officers, and directors.

-The financial information must be presented using US generally accepted accounting principles (U.S. GAAP) which generally differ from those used to produce foreign financial statements.
-So, there is some work required in converting financial statements to the necesary format.
+The financial information must be presented using the US generally accepted accounting principles (U.S. GAAP), which typically differ from those used to produce foreign financial statements.
+So, there is some work required in converting financial statements to the necessary format.

-If you own part or all of a foreign corporation, and have not done your form 5471 filing, you should start filing it immediately to avoid the $10,000 penalty.
-While in the past it has been difficult to secure ownership information on foreign corporations.
+If you own part or all of a foreign corporation and have not done your form 5471 filing, you should start filing it immediately to avoid the $10,000 penalty.
+While in the past, it has been challenging to secure ownership information on foreign corporations.
 Nowadays, it has never been easier for the IRS to obtain.
-The IRS is actively working on securing more information of US citizens finances overseas through FACTA and other methods.
+The IRS is actively working on securing more information on US citizens’ finances overseas through FACTA and other methods.
 And the IRS will only increase its efforts in the future.
-For example, there are many US-Foreign Country tax treaties that provide for complete cooperation between the two nations.
+For example, many US-Foreign Country tax treaties provide for complete cooperation between the two nations.
 This includes the exchange of tax information on citizens domiciled in each.

 What People Ask About The Form 5471

-Below are common questions and answers that people ask about the Form 5471.
+Below are common questions and answers that people ask about the 5471 form.

 What Is The Purpose of The Form 5471?

-What Is The Form 5471 Used For?
-The Form 5471 (Information Return of U.S. Persons With Respect to Certain Foreign Corporations) is a required disclosure for certain U.S. citizens and residents who are officers, directors, or shareholders in certain foreign corporations.
-The form and schedules are to satisfy the reporting requirements of sections 6038 and 6046, and the related regulations.
+What Is Form 5471 Used For?
+Form 5471 (Information Return of U.S. Persons With Respect to Certain Foreign Corporations) is a required disclosure for certain U.S. citizens and residents who are officers, directors, or shareholders in certain foreign corporations.
+The form and schedules satisfy the reporting requirements of sections 6038 and 6046 and the related regulations.